- What is ROTC?

 Joining ROTC is as simple as signing up for our classes — just as you would any other academic class.
 Once you have done that, you will need to attend our orientation and pass a physical fitness assessment (PFA).

 - What are the benefits of joining ROTC?

-ROTC allows you to get the required military training to become a commissioned officer in the Air Force while still living the life of a normal college student.
+ROTC allows you to get the required military training to become a commissioned officer in the Air Force or Space Force while still living the life of a normal college student.

-- Is joining ROTC the same thing as joining the Air Force?
+- Is joining ROTC the same thing as joining the Air Force or Space Force?

 No. In fact, some students take ROTC courses as elective credits for their degrees.
-However, once you complete field training and begin your third year, you will incur an active duty service commitment in the Air Force.
+However, once you complete field training and begin your third year, you will incur an active duty service commitment in the Air Force or Space Force.

-- What is the difference between joining the Air Force through ROTC and enlisting?
+- What is the difference between joining the Air Force or Space Force through ROTC and enlisting?

 - Does ROTC offer scholarships?

 Yes, both high school scholarships and in-college scholarships are available depending on your degree program and year in school.
 Please contact us for more information or go to the AFROTC scholarship page.

 - Do I have to join ROTC as a freshman?